jtgry/AAS/_html_pages/News/index-copy-2.md

 menu_position: 1
 ---

+1/14/2019:&nbsp; The 2019 AAS Winter Meeting is coming up soon!&nbsp; Check out the Upcoming Events and our Facebook page for more information.

 11/1/2018:&nbsp; The East Alabama Chapter is currently looking for a new Chapter President and meeting location.&nbsp; If interested, please contact the [AAS President](mailto:benhoksbergen@gmail.com?subject=East%20Alabama%20AAS%20Chapter).

 10/10/2018:&nbsp; Did you know that October is Archaeology Month in Alabama?&nbsp; Check our our upcoming events page for activities near you!